 Public broadcaster NHK said the government and the family signed a deal Tuesday.

-Beijing, however, responded with fury.
+Beijing responded to the move with fury.

 "The determination and the will of the Chinese government and military to safeguard their territorial integrity are firm," Chinese Defense Ministry spokesman Geng Yansheng said in a statement.
 "We are closely monitoring the development of the situation and reserve the right to take necessary measures."